ZupIT/nimbus-docs/compose/auto-deserialization.md

 the property map to instantiate the class, that all properties needed to build it is already in the current level of the map.
 For this reason, when
 `@Root` is used on a parameter, its name makes no difference in the outcome.

-When `@Root` is used in a required type, the auto-deserialization will attempt to instantiate the type every time.
-When `@Root` is used in an optional type, the auto-deserialization will only attempt to instantiate the type if at least one of its properties exist in the map, otherwise it will be assigned `null`.
+When `@Root` is used on a required type, the auto-deserialization will attempt to instantiate the type every time.
+When `@Root` is used on an optional type, the auto-deserialization will only attempt to instantiate the type if at least one of its properties exist in the map, otherwise it will be assigned `null`.

-It's important to notice some situations where the use of `@Root` doesn't make sense and will throw errors at build time:
+`@Root` can't be used in every scenario, here are some use cases where the use of `@Root` doesn't make sense and will throw errors at build time:
 - `@Root` can only be used on non-primitive types without an associated custom deserializer (`@Deserialize`).
 - `@Root` can't be used in operations.
 - The developer must not create cyclic references with the `@Root` annotation.